ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Delaware has the same tuition for international students as for those from out of state.

-International students at University of Delaware usually pay around $35,890 per year, before any scholarships or financial aid.
+International students at University of Delaware can expect to pay around $37,680 per year, before any scholarships, grants or other financial aid.

-University of Delaware Living Expenses, Fees, and More
+University of Delaware Room, Board, Fees, and More

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at University of Delaware.

 House and Food Costs at University of Delaware

-Housing and campus dining at University of Delaware costs $14,234 a year.
-This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.
+Housing and campus dining at University of Delaware is $14,838 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the University of Delaware's on-campus cafeterias and dining halls.

 How Much Do Books Cost at University of Delaware?

-There may be additional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have ways so that those with financial need to find ways to lower or eliminate these costs.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Many schools offer ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these fees.

 Planes, Trains, and Automobiles: Transportation costs at University of Delaware

-The total cost of transportation in college depends on a few key factors.
+The total cost of getting around in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can drastically impact your transportation budget.
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your transportation budget.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+A school's location can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area may be pricey, but cities may offer more trains, busses and affordable flights to actually get to school.
-The University of Delaware campus is in a small town setting in Delaware, not far from Philadelphia and Baltimore.
+On the flip side, getting around in an urban area is usually expensive, but cities may offer more buses, trains and affordable flights to actually get to school.
+The University of Delaware campus is located in a town in Delaware, near Philadelphia and Baltimore.

 Other Costs